Are you wondering why your child struggles with numbers and finds it challenging to solve seemingly simple tasks?

 Contrary to widespread opinion, you do not grow out of dyscalculia.
 Studies have shown that dyscalculics leave school early and are less likely to acquire a vocational qualification than peers without dyscalculia.
 Furthermore, their everyday lives are heavily affected, as they can have difficulties using money or reading clocks.

 However, if dyscalculia is diagnosed early and the therapy is appropriate, the prognosis is good, and arithmetic can still be learned later.

 A diagnosis should be made as early as possible and by experienced specialists.
 The Dyslexia Centre in London or the British Dyslexia Association, for example, recommend professional Educational Psychologists for assessments and diagnosis.

 Treatment after Diagnosis

 The earlier an intervention is started, the better the chances of development.
-Highly recommended are individualised therapies by trained specialists, because then not only the dyscalculia is in focus, but the entire situation such as depression or psychosomatic symptoms.
+Highly recommended are individualised therapies by trained specialists because the dyscalculia is in focus, but the entire situation, such as depression or psychosomatic symptoms.
 This is the best way to control the difficulties of computation and mental health difficulties in the long term.
 The first attempt is to give children access to understanding numbers and quantities.

-Only in a second step, simple arithmetic operations are then discussed.
+Only in the second step simple arithmetic operations are then discussed.
 Funding programs must be long-term, as dyscalculia can not be treated in a few weeks.
 In addition, one to one therapy is more effective than group therapy or in class.
-Instead of abruptly stopping therapy, it is advisable to increase the duration between sessions to gradually stop it.
+Instead of abruptly stopping treatment, it is advisable to increase the duration between sessions to eliminate it gradually.

-However far down the path of dyscalculia, whether it be at the beginning of identifying or you are already challenging your difficulties with numbers, always remember that others are on the same journey as you and can help you.
-One place you can find these people is in our Dyscalculia Support Group on Facebook – Join here.
+However, far down the path of dyscalculia, whether at the beginning of identifying or you are already challenging your difficulties with numbers, always remember that others are on the same journey and can help you.
+You can find these people in our Dyscalculia Support Group on Facebook – Join here.